Costs of trading FAQs

 Details on the commission rates for each equity can be found within the Market Information sheets on the trading platforms.

-Overnight funding is a fee that you pay to hold a trading position overnight on leveraged trades.
+Overnight financing is a fee that you pay to hold a trading position overnight on leveraged trades.
 Essentially it is an interest payment to cover the cost of the leverage that you use overnight.

-Overnight funding is applied to positions that have no set expiry date, for example, trades for equity CFDs.
+Overnight financing is applied to positions that have no set expiry date, for example, trades for equity CFDs.
 As with our low commissions and tight spreads, these charges are competitive in order to keep your trading costs low.

-There may be instances when a Daily overnight funding Fee is charged to you on short positions, rather than paid to you.
+There may be instances when a Daily overnight financing Fee is charged to you on short positions, rather than paid to you.
 This may occur if the relevant rate benchmark is at an exceptionally low rate.

-What time is overnight funding fee applied?
+What time is the overnight financing fee applied?

-Overnight funding fee is applied at 17:45 London time for the majority of our markets.
+Overnight financing fee is applied at 17:45 London time for the majority of our markets.
 For details of the exact times on all our markets, please view the market information sheet in the trading platform.

-The overnight funding rates are as follows.
+The overnight financing rates are as follows.

 |Country||Financing on long positions||Financing on short positions|